Last updated: 11 November 2020

-As the auto industry becomes increasingly efficient, electric cars have become a popular alternative to the traditional diesel and petrol-powered models.
+As the auto industry becomes increasingly efficient, electric cars have become a popular alternative to the traditional diesel and petrol-powered models - even the Queen reportedly has one.
 You can save money on fuel costs with an electric vehicle (EV), but how will this impact your energy bill at home?
 Here’s a look at the costs of charging EVs.

 There are several reasons to consider purchasing an electric car, not least of which is its eco-friendly benefits.
 The government has proposed a ban on diesel and petrol engines by 2040, which should drive up the demand for affordable, green alternatives like EVs.
 Apart from the reduced fuel consumption, running costs can be lower too.
 The amount you save will depend on the type of vehicle you choose, but recent research from EDF Energy found that you can save as much as £41,000 on fuel over your lifetime by switching to an electric car.

 Government grants are on hand to encourage drivers to make the switch.
 You’ll be able to save up to £3,500 in grant money after purchasing an EV.
 In addition to the fuel savings and grant money, you can save on road tax – fully electric vehicles are exempt, provided they’re worth under £40,000.
 And if you live in London, you’ll also be exempt from the London Congestion Charge and Ultra Low Emission Zone (ULEZ), at savings of up to £12.50 per day.

 The electric vehicle market is expanding rapidly due to financial incentives and a growing awareness of environmental issues.
 While there were only 3,500 plug-in electric cars and vans registered within the UK in 2013, by February 2019 this number had grown to over 200,000.
 The number of public charging points has likewise grown, with 19,375 public charging points registered in February 2019.